Automation First: 60% Customer Interactions Automated by Putting a Chatbot in Front of Live Chat

 Why Your Live Chat May Need the Help of an AI Bot to “Automate First”

 In this respect, serving customers with priority issues and ones that are best resolved immediately and through the intervention of a live agent are the best targets for your live chat investments.
-Other less urgent issues or those not requiring human intervention can be automated using a conversational AI chatbot solution i.e. automated live chat, using a chatbot, that can escalate or hand over to a live agent when needed or when requested by a customer.
+Other less urgent issues or those not requiring human intervention can be automated using a conversational AI chatbot solution i.e. automated live chat, using a bot for customer service, that can escalate or hand over to a live agent when needed or when requested by a customer.

 So why use your human customer service agents to respond to repetitive and routine customer queries when you could use AI to automate customer service and increase your containment rate?